gopro/cineform-sdk/docs/README.md

 ![](readmegfx/CF-Logo-oldest.png)

 The CineForm video codec was developed in between 2001 and 2002 as a light weight compressed alternative for DV or other consumer formats of the time.
-However its notority wouldn't come unto around 2003 when CineForm HD when was developed, which moved the codec a from consumer 8-bit YUV, to offering [10-bit YUV](http://cineform.com/10-bit-vs-8-bit) and [12-bit RGB/RGBA](http://cineform.com/444-vs-422) for more professional digital intermediate work.
+However its notoriety wouldn't come unto around 2003 when CineForm HD when was developed, which moved the codec a from consumer 8-bit YUV, to offering [10-bit YUV](http://cineform.com/10-bit-vs-8-bit) and [12-bit RGB/RGBA](http://cineform.com/444-vs-422) for more professional digital intermediate work.
 The codec was ideal for the transition to HD, as its efficiency improved with the resolution increase, a bonus of it being a native Wavelet codec.
 Also as wavelet's can be designed to do sub-resolution decoding at a very high rate, editing of HD would perform like SD (fast) whenever needed.

 ![](readmegfx/CF-Logo-OLDsm.png)